xqb64/venom/README.md

     sys	0m0,001s
     ```

 ...which is faster than Python!
-To be fair, Python could execute this code in a blink of an eye with `@functools.lru_cache()`.
+To be fair, besides being orders of magnitude more useful, Python could also execute this code in a blink of an eye with `@functools.lru_cache()`.

+But in any case, this is about where I'd draw the line in terms of functionality.
+As I continue to improve as a programmer, I might come back to it to make it a little faster (at least as fast as the [VM I wrote in Rust](https://github.com/xqb64/synapse)).

-Linked list:
+### Linked list

 ```rust
 struct node {
   next;